scribendi/Pruning/README.md

-This repo is meant to be run on the waterloo server
+This repo is meant to be run on the waterloo server with python-3.7.7

 # Pruning